nekowanderer/nano-gateway/components/keycloak/nano_keycloak.md

 - The preceding operations have already been wrap up in the custom script `script/generate_truststore.sh`.
 - The keystore should be refreshed every 30 days, you can also perform the keytool command inside the Dockerfile which is only for testing purpose.

+## Truststore Issue in Development Environment
+- For local environment
+- For docker compose environment

 ## Interact with Keycloak via Commands
 - Navigate to the keystore folder:
 - By default, you should be able to get the administrator token by the following request: